HEIDELBERG µPG 101 LASER WRITER

 - Multiple data input formats (DXF, CIF, BMP)

 - Camera system for alignment

 The µPG laser wavelength is 405 nm.
 To use direct lithographic exposures, the photosensitive coating of the substrates has to be chosen according to the wavelength used and the intended application.
 Standard substrates for masks are chromium coated plates of float glass or quartz (depending on the requirements concerning temperature stability) with anti-reflection layer (e.g., chromium-oxide), or silicon wafers.
 Recommended photoresist coatings are:

 - Binary exposures (2D) on thin resists (~5000 Å):

 - S1805: A Shipley resist from the S1800 family that is spin-coated to 0.5 µm thickness

 - AZ1350, AZ1505: Clariant resists which are comparable to the S1805

 - 3D resists structuring:

-- AZ4562: A Clariant resist with a thickness of ~6 µm (exact number depends on coating process)
+- AZ4562: Thick resist ~6 µm (exact number depends on coating process)